iatambe/PCMLAI-Capstone-full/README.md

-### Comparing the performance of some different ML classifier architectures for ECG signal diagnosis detection
+### Comparing the performance of some different ML classifier architectures for detection of diagnostic conditions from ECG signal data

 **Indraneel Tambe**